-No security system is entirely bulletproof however.
-If a hacker managed to access or circumvent multiple of a user’s authentication factors simultaneously, the hacker could of course gain access.
-For the hacker however, accomplishing multiple of these feats concurrently is more difficult.
+No security system is entirely bulletproof, however.
+If a hacker managed to access multiple of a user’s authentication factors simultaneously, the hacker could of course gain access.
+For the hacker however, accomplishing multiple of these feats concurrently is very difficult.

 2FA/MFA Helps Prevent Unauthorized System Access